betheden/greek-grammar/content/case_genitive.rst

 Form
 ~~~~
 The Genitive case is formed by adding the *Genitive case ending* to the stem of a word (often with a connecting vowel).
 The word in the Genitive case usually follows the word that it is modifying.
+When the word in the Genitive case occurs before the word it is modifying, the word in the Genitive case is being given more attention by the author.

 .. raw:: html